How it works

 Three steps.

 ServiceHop sits alongside your existing stack.
-It reads traffic, models it, and produces findings you can act on.
+It reads traffic, models it, and puts an AI analyst — the Analyst — on top of the model who can investigate your system on demand.
 No agents in the critical path.
-No code changes.
+Nothing in your services.
+Your resident analyst.

 01